doug/hashtheplanet/README.markdown

 This is not intended to be a frontend to memcache, this is for config files that I want to be able to access.
 Or being able to post the temporary ip address of something I'm configuring.
 Or sharing some snipppet with a friend for only a short while.
+Some global hash to some arbitrary transient value.
-The content could be html if you wanted it to be.
+The content can be any string including html if you want if formated when returned, but probably something like json is a good choice.

 It is all backed by App Engine and Memcache.